 Despite not having grown up in Texas, I still consider myself to be somewhat Texan and associate with Texas all the time.
-I suppose living in Texas for four years brainwashed me.
-The funny thing is that when I first arrived in Texas, I wasn’t its biggest fan.
+I suppose living in Texas for four years brainwashed me. :P The funny thing is that when I first arrived in Texas, I wasn’t its biggest fan.
 I felt like I had been transported to another planet (ok, maybe that was a little exaggerated, but Texas does feel like a foreign country sometimes).

 Living in Texas also introduced me to new foods, from real southern BBQ (before moving to Texas, I thought BBQ was hamburgers and hot dogs) to Tex-Mex.
 One of my favorite foods I discovered in Texas was the kolache – a breakfast pastry similar to to the danish, but made with bread dough instead of danish/croissant dough.
 Even though it was originally brought over by Czech immigrants, Texans have made the kolache their own by putting their own twist on the fillings and even the pronunciation.
 Texans say “kol-ah-chee” while the Czech pronunciation is “kolach” (with a silent “e”).